pism/pism/doc/sphinx/technical/bombproof.rst

 enough, relative to conductivity, and otherwise reverts to `O(\Delta t,\Delta x,\Delta y, \Delta z^1)`.

 The conservation of energy problem for the ice is in terms of an enthalpy field :cite:`AschwandenBuelerKhroulevBlatter`.
 The current scheme supercedes the cold-ice, temperature-based scheme described in the appendices of :cite:`BBL` and in :cite:`BBssasliding`.
 Compared to a cold-ice scheme, the enthalpy formulation does a better job of conserving energy, has a more-physical model for basal melt rate and drainage, and can model polythermal ice with any CTS topology :cite:`AschwandenBuelerKhroulevBlatter`.
 The finite difference implementation of the enthalpy method is robust and avoids the CFL condition on vertical advection which was present in the older, cold-ice scheme.

 The bedrock thermal problem is solved by splitting the timestep into an update of the bedrock temperature field, assuming the ice base is as constant temperature, and an update of the ice enthalpy field, by the BOMBPROOF scheme here, assuming the upward heat flux from the bedrock layer is constant during the timestep.
-For more on the implementation, see the pism::BedThermalUnit class.
+For more on the implementation, see the ``BedThermalUnit`` class.

 The region in which the conservation of energy equation needs to be solved changes over time.
 This is an essential complicating factor in ice sheet modeling.
 Also relevant is that the velocity field has a complicated provenance as it comes from different stress balance equations chosen at runtime.
 These stress balances, especially with transitions in flow type, for instance at grounding lines, are incompletely understood when thermomechanically-coupled.
-(The ``pism::ShallowStressBalance`` instance owned by ``pism::IceModel`` could be the SIA, the SSA, a hybrid of these, or other stress balances in future PISM versions.)
+(The ``ShallowStressBalance`` instance owned by ``IceModel`` could be the SIA, the SSA, a hybrid of these, or other stress balances in future PISM versions.)
 We will therefore not make, in proving stability, assumptions about the regularity of the velocity field in space or time other than boundedness.